highwaycus/Other_Work/README.md

 # Course-Work

 This repository contains some course works.
-I revised and uploaded them after all they were graded.
+I revised and uploaded them after they were graded.

+The works are solely done by myself, not teamworks.